patelrohanv/blog-refactor/README.md

 ## Features

-### 📘 Optimised for recipes
+### 📘 Optimised for posts
-Unlike other general-purpose templates and website builders, My Online Cookbook is optimised for writing, reading and easily finding back your recipes.
-Quickly visualise which ingredients you need, navigate between recipes in the same categories, and automatically adapt quantities based on the number of servings.
+Unlike other general-purpose templates and website builders, My Online Cookbook is optimised for writing, reading and easily finding back your posts.
+Quickly visualise which ingredients you need, navigate between posts in the same categories, and automatically adapt quantities based on the number of servings.

 ### 💪 Powerful search
 The kit includes a powerful live search system offering a UX on-par with third-party services like [Algolia](https://www.algolia.com/), without needing any external dependency or subscription service.